-Evidence is fundamental to the learning, research, and quality improvement agendas within Mersey Care and healthcare generally.
-Over recent years, our staff have increased their use of evidence-based resources.
-This is quantified in the Activity Levels section below.
-The healthcare sector faces unprecedented demand and severe challenges following the pandemic, leading to the development of new ways of structuring services and working remotely.
+Evidence is fundamental to the learning, research, and quality improvement agendas within Mersey Care.
+Over recent years, our staff have become prolific users of evidence-based resources.
+The healthcare sector faces unprecedented demand and severe challenges caused by the pandemic, leading to the development of new ways of structuring services and working remotely.
 Therefore, easy access to high-quality evidence to support clinical and corporate change has never been more important.